otakdark/Pembangunan-Perangkat-Keras-VPN/README.md

-# VPN_Hardware Verilog Module
+# MainModule Verilog Module

-This Verilog module implements a basic hardware structure for a VPN (Virtual Private Network) component.
+This Verilog module serves as a starting point or main component within a larger hardware design.

 ## Description

-The `VPN_Hardware` Verilog module serves as a foundational structure for VPN hardware.
-It showcases a simple state machine, encryption and decryption processes (illustrated with placeholders), and control logic.
-This code serves as a starting point and requires integration with complex encryption algorithms and networking protocols for practical VPN functionality.
+The `MainModule` Verilog module provides a foundational structure for a hardware design.
+It may contain essential control logic, interfaces, or serve as the core module for your hardware project.

 ## File Structure

-- `VPN_Hardware.v`: Main Verilog module implementing basic VPN hardware logic.
+- `MainModule.v`: Main Verilog module serving a central role within the hardware design.

 ## Usage

-This Verilog code can be integrated and expanded upon to create custom VPN hardware.
-To utilize it effectively, connect it within a larger hardware design framework and incorporate advanced encryption and networking protocols.
+Integrate `MainModule.v` into your Verilog project as a key component.
+Expand its functionality by adding necessary peripherals, modules, or functionalities based on your hardware design requirements.

 ## Instructions

-To use this Verilog module:
+To utilize `MainModule.v` effectively:

-1. Integrate `VPN_Hardware.v` within your Verilog project.
+1. Include it within your Verilog project structure.
-2. Extend functionality by implementing actual encryption and decryption algorithms.
+2. Customize or extend its functionality as needed for your hardware design.
-3. Ensure compatibility and integration with your overall hardware design.
+3. Ensure compatibility and integration with other modules or components within the project.

 ## Contribution

-Contributions and enhancements to this basic structure are welcome.
-Feel free to expand, optimize, or integrate additional features and security measures to enhance VPN functionality.
+Contributions and enhancements to `MainModule.v` are encouraged.
+Feel free to refine, expand, or optimize its functionality to suit various hardware design scenarios.

 ## License

 This code is provided under the [MIT License](https://github.com/otakdark).

-Feel free to reach out for any questions or clarifications regarding this Verilog module.
+For any queries or further information related to `MainModule.v`, feel free to contact the maintainers.